jecki/DHParser/README.md

   $ dhparser NEW_PROJECT_NAME

-to setup a project-directory with all the scaffolding for a new DSL-project, including the full unit-testing-framework.
+to set up a project-directory with all the scaffolding for a new DSL-project, including the full unit-testing-framework.

 Installation